It’s STILL hard to believe the world we’re living in right now. Life “before” feels like an eternity ago.

 I can’t even imagine being pregnant right now, and our hearts go out to all of you who are trying to wade through this pandemic with heightened nerves (and more) — we’re so sorry you’re going through this right now.
 We have more information on what’s happening with pregnancy/labor/delivery and other relevant FAQS on our coronavirus information home page.

-Bottom line — coming up on the fall of 2020, the world continues to feel pretty messed up, and we’re all doing our best to adapt to a scary, fluctuating, and frustrating reality… but one thing that I am taking heart in every day is the fact that I’m not also constantly terrified for my children’s lives, because that would be truly unbearable.
+Bottom line — coming up on the end of 2020 (and it can’t get here fast enough), the world continues to feel pretty messed up.
+We’re all doing our best to keep adapting to a scary, fluctuating, and frustrating reality… but one thing that I am taking heart in every day is the fact that I’m not also constantly terrified for my children’s lives, because that would be truly unbearable.
 Hopefully this gives you too some small sense of solace.